alexdlaird/cast-your-vote/README.md

 # Cast Your Vote!

-A voting app for an event with participants, an audience, and judges!
-Each event can have one or more rounds.
-Audience members and judges submit ballots via QR codes, and admins can manage events and export results.
+A voting app for a round-based singing competition, with audience & judge ballot generation, Google Sheets results export, and event-based eliminations.

 ## Prerequisites